philippta/flyscrape/README.md

 ## Configuration

-Below is an example scraping script that showcases the capabilities of **flyscrape**:
+Below is an example scraping script that showcases the capabilities of flyscrape:

 ```javascript
 export const config = {